VENuS (Vegetation and Environment monitoring on a New MicroSatellite)

 The VSSC data will be acquired over existing or planned experimental sites with sizes ranging from 27 km x 27 km to 27 km x 54 km or more.
 All data for a given site will be acquired with the same observation angle in order to minimize directional effects.
 The baseline product for these selected sites is time composite images of geometrically registered surface reflectances at 10 m resolution.
 Strong efforts are devoted to providing high-quality data, both in terms of radiometry (e.g. SNR around 100), geometry (e.g. multitemporal registration better than 3 m), and atmospheric corrections.

 Particular attention is paid to stray light since it has a serious impact on radiometric performances.
-The sources of stray light are diverse, either scattering due to mirror roughness and contamination or ghost images due to reflection on the optics surfaces.
+The sources of stray light are diverse, either scattering due to mirror roughness and contamination or ghost images due to reflection on the surfaces of the optics.
 The camera baffle design was done in order to minimize the stray light and keep the particle contamination level on optical surfaces at a maximum of 300 ppm.